frozenjava/EvilPortalNano/README.md

 ## New possible flow:
 User connects ---> enters email / pw ---> portal sends token ---> User enters Token ---> Internet

+## Portals
 ### Basic Portals
 Basic Portals allow you to create a simple captive portal page that is the same for everyone who visits it.
 This is useful if your needs don't involve different clients seeing different branded pages or pages with unique functionality to them.

 ### Targeted Portals
 Targeted Portals allow you to create different portals to target a specific device or groups of devices based upon your pre-defined conditions.
 This is incredibly useful if you want all android devices to go to one android themed portal and all clients who are connected to "some-coffee-shop-wifi" go to a different portal all together.
 Targeted portals currently let you create targeting rules based on mac addresses, ssids, hostnames, and http useragents all on a per-client basis.
 You can either specify exact string matches or regex matches.

+### Token Portals
+Token Portals are Basic Portals with ability to generate tokens and send those via mail, those user based tokens will be request later to login. (sure will still ask for email and password !).

 ## Manual Installation